njg7716/csec769/notes.md

 ## Computing MIC
 - Used CBC-MAC with 128-bit blocks
 - The first block for computing MIC is comprised of
-	- 1. Flag, which is a constatn
+	1. Flag, which is a constant
-	- 2. The same 104-bit nonce used in counter mode encryption
+	2. The same 104-bit nonce used in counter mode encryption
 	- Dlen, which is the length of data
 - Second block: Additional Authentication Data
 	- MAC Addresses, the fragment number, and QOS identifier
 - Then data blocks

 ## CCM Protocol (CCMP)
-- CCM: COunter with CBC-MAC combination
+- CCM: Counter with CBC-MAC combination
 - Three features
 	- Specification of a nonce for each packet
-		- Seccessive packets encrypted separately
+		- Successive packets encrypted separately
 		- Detects replay attacks
-	- Achieve both message integrity and encryption with single ptk
+	- Achieve both message integrity and encryption with single PTK
 	- Extension of integrity to cover data not encrypted (e.g., MAC addresses)

 ## CCMP MPDU